joviwyel/MovieDB/README.md

 After that, Tomcat web apps should have the new war file.

 ## Substring matching design:
-+ LIKE was used to search for a specified pattern in the Title, Director, and Star Name columns using the wildcards, '%'.
- - '%' represents zero or more characters.
++ Our searching support substring matching searching.
+When user type in characters, will find all strings that contain the pattern anywhere.
+User don't need to type in any special characters.
 - For example, the movie "Dominator" can be search by
   i) domina%
   ii) %mina%
   iii) %tor
  and many more combinations.

++ LIKE was used to search for a specified pattern in the Title, Director, and Star Name columns using the wildcards, '%'.
+ - '%' represents zero or more characters.

 + 'ABC%': All strings that start with 'ABC'.
 E.g. 'ABCD' and 'ABCABC'.

 + '%XYZ': All strings that end with 'XYZ'.
 E.g. 'WXYZ' and 'ZZXYZ'.